Roasted Branzino Recipe

 Notes

-• Use other herbs.
+• Other herb ideas.
 Use sprigs of fresh rosemary or parsley instead of fresh dill.
 Thyme pairs well with branzino, too.

 Nutrition